I:Scintilla

 I:Scintilla is a post-industrial music band from Chicago, Illinois, currently consisting of guitarist Jim Cookas, vocalist Brittany Bindrim, drummer Vincent Grech and bassist Dean Dunakin.

 To date, they have released four studio albums and four EPs.

 History

 Early years and The Approach (2002–2004)

 I:Scintilla was conceptualized in Champaign, IL by Jim Cookas in December 2002.
-In January 2003, Chad Mines joined the group as bassist followed shortly by Jason Allen on guitar and programming in March.
-Upon formation, they immediately began writing their debut album, The Approach while still searching for a vocalist.
+In January 2003, Chad Mines joined the group as bassist, followed shortly by Jason Allen on guitar and programming in March.
+Upon formation, they immediately began writing their debut album, The Approach, while still searching for a vocalist.
 Many singers were auditioned before finding Brittany Bindrim, who they found to be a perfect fit.
-The album was finished and self-released on July 29, 2004.
-The album contained early versions of many songs that would appear on later albums.
+The album was finished and self-released on July 29, 2004; it contained early versions of many songs that would appear on later albums.

 Alfa-Matrix and Havestar (2005–2006)

 After a previously full year of nonstop live performances, I:Scintilla was discovered and signed by Belgian electro label Alfa-Matrix.
 In March 2005, Jason Allen left the band and Chad Mines moved to guitar.
 Bethany Whisenhunt was brought on to play bass.
 The band continued to work on the release of its first EP, Havestar, while providing material for a future full-length album.

 The Havestar EP was released by Alfa-Matrix in the summer of 2006.
 In addition to a few re-mastered songs from The Approach, remixes by Combichrist, Diskonnekted, Neikka RPM, Implant, and Klutae are included.

 The Havestar EP also highlights the first collaboration with producer and artist Wade Alin, who is known for music works Christ Analogue, The Atomica Project, and Scanalyzer.
 This collaborative process adds a consistent working sound quality that carries forward to I:Scintilla's following full-length album Optics.

 After its release, Havestar peaked at #13 on the Deutsche Alternative Charts Top 20 Singles list.